 As the degradation mentioned in paragraph 1 continues to increase, it has become more important than ever to not only respond to eutrophication events but to be able to anticipate them before they occur.

-One tool that may provide managers with the ability to adapt or prevent HABs is through the use of forecasts.
-Forecasting has been instrumental to society through the development of successful forecasts in multiple fields, including meteorology, economics, agricultural science, and epidemiology (citations from prospectus).
+One tool that may provide managers with the ability to anticipate increases in phytoplankton biomass is through the use of ecological forecasts.
+ADD DEFINITION HERE Forecasting has been instrumental to society through the development of successful forecasts in multiple fields, including meteorology, economics, agricultural science, and epidemiology (citations from prospectus).
 Forecasting of ecological variables is in its relative infancy (Dietze, 2017) but has shown promise in many sub-disciplines of ecology (citations?
 Thomas et al 2019?
 Carey et al. 2020 ) to improve management of freshwater ecosystems

 Citations for other HABs modeling approaches in freshwater and marine systems

+Given the economic and ecological consequences of phytoplankton blooms, most forecasts have focused on the daily time scale.
+However, … because phytoplankton dynamics on the daily vs. weekly scale respond to different drivers (REFS), it is unclear as to what timestep would be best for ecological forecasting.

 Discuss the different methods currently being used for forecasting HABs

-However, because algal dynamics exhibit distinct bimodal?? patterns of growth (i.e., baseline conditions vs. bloom development and senescence), it is unclear as to what timestep can best model both of either of these processes.
+,

 Long-term monitoring of lakes and reservoirs typically takes place on a weekly scale, from which historical time series models can easily be built but because of the large timestep may miss important dynamics as a result of ‘fast processes’.